 The predominant climate in the regions of Oaxaca and Guerrero where they live is tropical sub-humid, with abundant rainfall in the months of June and September.
 Thanks to this climate and the type of soil, there are many crops such as corn, chili, sesame, pumpkin, peanuts, sugar cane, avocado, melon, watermelon, orange, mango, papaya, tamarind, lemon, coconut, plum, tamarind, mamey and of course coffee.

 The main activities of the community are subsistence farming and craft making.

 The Amuzgos make clay objects such as pots, comales, jugs, hammocks and backpacks from ixtle, bamboo and palm tree basketry.
 In Xochistlahuaca, they make machetes with inscriptions typical of the region.
 Many women make textile objects on a backpacking loom to sell them.
 Almost the whole family is involved in the craft trade; grandmothers teach their daughters the loom.
 So it is a legacy that is passed on from generation to generation, as are the men, who specialise in making nets and hammocks.

 Solidarity is very common in the community.
 It is common for aid associations to arise to try to solve immediate problems, but also to carry out certain social activities such as parties, weddings, baptisms, butlers, etc.

 It is also very common to establish compadrazgo relationships for baptisms, first communion celebrations and weddings.

-On the main feasts of the community, Catholic saints are celebrated and, in each region, they are played on different dates.
-For example, in San Pedro Amuzgos, the patron saint’s day is June 29th.
-In Xochistlahuaca, San Miguel is celebrated on September 29th.
-In addition, in these communities they celebrate Carnival, Easter, All Saints’ Day and Christmas.
+In the main festivals of the community, the Catholic saints are celebrated and, in each region, they are played on different dates.
+For example, in San Pedro Amuzgos, the patron saint's day is on June 29.
+In Xochistlahuaca, San Miguel is celebrated on 29 September.
+In addition, in these communities they celebrate Carnival, Easter, All Saints' Day and Christmas.